samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Swimming

-While you’re swimming, each foot of movement costs 1 extra foot (2 extra feet in [Difficult Terrain](#DifficultTerrain)).
+While you're swimming, each foot of movement costs 1 extra foot (2 extra feet in [Difficult Terrain](#DifficultTerrain)).
 You ignore this extra cost if you have a [Swim Speed](#SwimSpeed) and use it to swim.
-At the DM’s option, moving any distance in rough water might require a successful DC 15 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
+At the DM's option, moving any distance in rough water might require a successful DC 15 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.

 ---